jluastro/nirc2/README.md

 NIRC2 instrument on the Keck II telescope at the W. M. Keck Observatory.

+### Dependencies

+The NIRC2 reduction pipeline depends on IRAF and must be run in a python 2.7 environment.
+We recommend Astroconda with IRAF install.

+Unfortunately, there are some legacy IDL functions needed by the pipeline (strehl calculator).
+You will need to add the
+<nirc2_dir>/idl_nirc2 directory to your IDL path.

 ### POST INSTALL NOTES

 IRAF doesn't like long filenames.
 Be sure to modify